vl4ds/Documentation/device-type-developers-guide/overview.rst

 device is literally just a simple "on" or "off".

-Similarly, when a SmartApp or the mobile app invoked an "on" or "off" command for a switch device, the command that is sent to the device-type handler is just that simple: "on" or "off".
-The device-type handler must turn that simple command into a protocol-specific message that can be sent down to the device to affect the desired action.
+Similarly, when a SmartApp or the mobile app invoked an "on" or "off" command for a switch device, the command that is sent to the device handler is just that simple: "on" or "off".
+The device handler must turn that simple command into a protocol-specific message that can be sent down to the device to affect the desired action.

-The table below shows the actual Z-Wave commands that are sent to a Z-Wave switch by the device-type handler.
+The table below shows the actual Z-Wave commands that are sent to a Z-Wave switch by the device handler.

 ==============	=================================
 Device Command	Protocol-Specific Command Message